bkushigian/snek_game/README.md

 # WyRm
-The devolved Snake game we all wish I hadn't made
+The devolved Snake game we all wish I hadn't made.

 ## What is WyRm?
 It's a really crappy game.
 It's even more crappily coded.
 I'm trying to fix both